neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/js-conditions-and-booleans.md

 The ternary operator has the following structure:

-condition `?` truthy case expression `:` falsy case expression.
+> condition `?` truthy case expression `:` falsy case expression.

+If the condition is true, the first expression is evaluated, otherwise the second expression.
 The ternary operator can be used to decide which function should be called:

 ```js
 isUserLoggedIn ? logoutUser() : loginUser();